hunterhogan/Z0Z_tools/README.md

 - Converts valid numeric types to integers
 - Rejects non-whole numbers
 - Provides clear error messages
-- Perfect for validating user inputs
+- Made for validating user inputs

 ## Want to unit test the above functions in your package?